-Regulatory Policy: The real-world impact of a long-term research effort
+Regulatory Policy: The Real-World Impact of a Long-Term Research Effort

 Rather than focusing on immediate policy problems, the Tobin Project aims to generate cutting-edge research that will expand available knowledge for tackling major challenges both now and in years to come.
 In 2007, at a time when economic regulation was not a focus of public debate, the Tobin Project launched a research effort to better understand how regulation might serve the public good.
 Critical policy decisions, especially following the financial crisis of 2007-2009, have been informed by this work.
-In 2010, Tobin-seeded research contributed to key elements of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and in 2011, Tobin Project research helped shape both the Administration’s approach to regulatory review and its response to the oil spill crisis, detailed below.
+In 2010, Tobin-seeded research contributed to key elements of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and in 2011, Tobin Project research helped shape both the Obama Administration’s approach to regulatory review and its response to the oil spill crisis, detailed below.

 February 2008: Professors Michael Greenstone (MIT, Economics) and Ed Balleisen (Duke University, History) write academic papers for the Tobin Project’s 2008 Government & Markets conference, offering ways to improve regulation.

-Michael Greenstone (MIT, Economics) and Ed Balleisen (Duke University, History) write academic papers for the Tobin Project’s 2008 Government & Markets conference.
 Professor Greenstone argues that even popular regulatory policies must be tested retrospectively to ensure that the benefits outweigh the costs.
 Professor Balleisen draws lessons from history to examine how co-regulation involving both industry and government oversight can be effective.
 The Tobin Project encourages revision and editing for publication in an edited academic volume: Government & Markets: Toward a New Theory of Regulation (Cambridge University Press, 2010).

 December 2008: The Tobin Project convenes a group of leading scholars, including Professors Greenstone and Balleisen, to contribute to a compendium for policymakers, New Perspectives on Regulation (Tobin Project, 2009).